 Be aware of your role in maintaining a democratic state, participate in elections and other events that allow you to take the initiative in the development of the state.

 - Democracy originated in the cities of ancient Greece as early as the 4th century BC.
 People took part in solving state issues.

 - Taxes in ancient Athens were levied on the richest, thereby supporting people with low incomes.

 - In fact, the history of the creation of democracy in the USA is the creation of the USA itself.
 It was the first experience in the world in the application of democratic aspirations in the conditions of one large country.
-The Constitution and the Declaration of Independence stated that all people are endowed with the same rights given to them by God, which cannot be taken away from them: life, liberty and the pursuit of the best.
+The Constitution and the Declaration of Independence stated all people are endowed with the same rights given to them by God, which cannot be taken away from them: life, liberty, and the pursuit of happiness.

 In honor of the celebration of the International Day of Democracy, the UN holds a variety of events aimed at maintaining democracy.
-Find out online about what’s happening in your city and how you can get involved.
+Find out online about what is happening in your city and how you can get involved.

 Learn more about the history and features of democracy.
 Become more aware of this issue.
 Familiarize yourself with the candidates in the elections and decide which of them you will vote for.

 When is International Day of Democracy celebrated in 2022?